marginankola/summerinternship2025_D23IT167/README.md

 #### 📆 20/06/2025
 - Cleaned up component folder structure and ensured reusable logic separation.
 - Participated in final internal review and team feedback session.

+---

+### 🔹 Week 6: Final Revisions, API Work & Team Collaboration (24- 27 June)

+#### 📆 23/06/2025
+- Concluded initial internship phase with review and feedback.
+- Prepared for extension with final documentation on reusable components.

+#### 📆 24/06/2025
+- Revisited previously built components for optimization.
+- Implemented reusable logic to reduce code duplication across pages.

+#### 📆 25/06/2025
+- Focused on API error handling and edge-case testing.
+- Added custom error messages and fallback UIs for failed requests.

+#### 📆 26/06/2025
+- Enhanced UI/UX of filter and search components with animations using Tailwind transitions.
+- Refactored multiple components to improve responsiveness across screen sizes.

+#### 📆 27/06/2025
+- Collaborated with team to update company dashboard theme and branding.
+- Standardized colors, buttons, and layout based on new guidelines.

+---

+#### 📆 01/07/2025
+- Conducted debugging session for Redux state flow issues in a form module.
+- Implemented performance improvements using memoization and proper state slice structure.

+#### 📆 02/07/2025
+- Integrated pagination logic to display API results in chunks.
+- Finalized scroll-based loading UX for better navigation experience.

+#### 📆 03/07/2025
+- Participated in peer-review and live testing across multiple browsers.
+- Resolved styling inconsistencies and accessibility issues.

+#### 📆 04/07/2025
+- Completed final tweaks and internal deployment prep for modules worked on.
+- Documented usage instructions for reusable components and submitted to mentor.